Souriish9/Data-Visualization-DS-Basics/README.md

-# Data Visualization in Python
+# Data Visualization in Python using Matplotlib

 ## Content
 - Normal Plot